top of page

 What “By-Products” Really Mean in Pet Food

 Few words in pet nutrition trigger more immediate panic than “by-products.”
 You see it on a label and suddenly the internet voice starts: “Fillers.”
 “Waste.”
 “Beaks and hooves.”
 “Low quality.”
 It sounds unpleasant.
 It sounds vague.
 And most of us don’t want to feed our pets something that feels like leftovers.
 But here’s the truth: The word “by-product” in pet food does not mean what most people think it means.
 Let’s slow this down and unpack it clearly.
-What Are By-Products
+By-products include o

 Human and the Hound